open-contracting-extensions/ocds_options_extension/README.md

 # Options

-This extension adds fields for information on options.
+This extension adds a field for information on options.

 ## Usage